About the Honors Program

 Students in the Peake Honors Program are required to maintain a cumulative GPA of 3.5 or above.
 They are also required to complete the following program of study:

-Honors seminars are small, discussion-oriented courses with a more rigorous reading, writing, and speaking component than average courses.
-The classes usually revolve around specialized topics and are often interdiscinplinary in nature.
-Students are required to complete 3 courses, only 1 of which can be in the student’s major.
-Recent Honors course offerings have included:
+Honors seminars are small, discussion-oriented courses with more rigorous reading, writing, and speaking components than average courses.
+The classes usually revolve around specialized topics and are often interdisciplinary in nature.
+In order to allow for ﬂ exible and innovative course offerings, most Honors seminars are taught as special topics courses that vary from semester to semester.

 Recent capstone projects have: